 The alternative format conversion process can be tedious and time consuming.
 Students are encouraged to work with their instructors to identify the reading materials they need at least 30 days prior to the date the items are needed (additional time is needed for Braille conversion).
 Instructors may be asked to submit exams up to 2 weeks in advance of the exam dates to allow staff time to complete the conversion process.

-Other AT examples an instructor may see being used in class include:
+Other AT examples an instructor may see being used in the classroom include:

 Braille Notetaker